Applying for Residency

 - Three letters of recommendation, U.S. references preferred if available

-- Letter of recommendation from the Dean of your current medical school
+- Dean's Letter from your current medical school

 - Letter of recommendation from your current program director, if transferring from another program